rust-lang/rust-wiki-backup/Interfaces.md

 The above declares a named interface type `seq`.
 You can make implementations refer to a specific interface by referring to it using the `of` keyword.

-    impl list_seq<T> of std::seq::seq<T> for std::list::list {
+    impl list_seq<T> of seq::seq<T> for std::list::list {
         fn len() -> uint { std::list::len(self) }
         fn iter(f: block(T)) { std::list::iter(self, f); }
     }

-You are allowed to leave off the name of the `impl` in order to inherit the name of the `iface`, as in `impl <T> of std::seq::seq<T> for ...`.
+You are allowed to leave off the name of the `impl` in order to inherit the name of the `iface`, as in `impl <T> of seq::seq<T> for ...`.
 Impl names don't clash -- they are only used for importing and exporting, and if you import a name that happens to refer to multiple impls, you simply get all of them  in scope.

 ## Dynamic dispatch through bounded type params